Swingerz Golf

-Swingerz Golf (Ace Golf in Europe and Wai Wai Golf (わいわいゴルフ, Wai Wai Gorufu) in Japan) is a sports video game released by Telenet Japan in 2002.
+Swingerz Golf, known as Ace Golf in Europe and Wai Wai Golf (わいわいゴルフ, Wai Wai Gorufu) in Japan, is a sports video game released by Telenet Japan in 2002.
 It is a golf simulation game that allows the player to choose from 14 different characters, each with different strengths and weaknesses, to play on any of the game's 6 courses, varying greatly in difficulty and atmosphere.
 Along with normal match and stroke modes of play, the game offers a tour mode, which simulates the career of a chosen character, a mission mode, consisting of a series of challenges that gradually increase in difficulty, and minigames, including a sudden death style of gameplay and a near-pin style of gameplay.

 The game was released under Eidos' short-lived Fresh Games branding, and is the only game within its lineup to be a GameCube exclusive, while the other four games were PlayStation 2 exclusives.